madhavjain5050/Command_and_Control/havoc.md

 ```

 This guide ensures a seamless setup of the Havoc C2 framework for effective red teaming and penetration testing operations.

 ---

+## Conclusion

+By following this guide, you have successfully:

+- Installed and configured the Havoc C2 server
+- Built and launched the team server and client
+- Configured listeners for payload communication
+- Generated, deployed, and executed payloads on a target system

+For further information and advanced configurations, refer to the official [Havoc Framework Documentation](https://havocframework.com/docs/installation).

+---